 Admittedly, the foghorn is not the best-known mixed drink.
 It is a fun one, though, especially if you're a Moscow mule fan and want something just a little bit different.

 There are a few more gin highballs that combine gin and soda which you will also want to try.

-Like most gin and soda drinks, the Foghorn is relatively mild when compared to other cocktails.
-With an 80-proof gin and served as a lowball, this drink has an alcohol content of right around 14% ABV (28 proof).
-If we serve it tall and double the soda it becomes a tame 9% ABV (18 proof).
+Like most gin and soda drinks, the foghorn is relatively mild when compared to other cocktails.
+With an 80-proof gin and served as a lowball, this drink has an alcohol content around 14 percent ABV (28 proof).
+If it's served tall and you double the soda it becomes a tame 9 percent ABV (18 proof).